Refugees, Humanitarian Affairs, Migration

 https://migrationdataportal.org/

-The Portal aims to serve as a unique access point to timely, comprehensive migration statistics and reliable information about migration data globally.
-The site is designed to help policy makers, national statistics officers, journalists and the general public interested in the field of migration to navigate the increasingly complex landscape of international migration data, currently scattered across different organisations and agencies.
+This site is designed to help policy makers, national statistics officers, journalists and the general public interested in the field of migration to navigate the increasingly complex landscape of international migration data.

 https://www.who.int/data/GIS/GHFD

 Every country faces the challenging task of keeping its people healthy.
-From delivering primary care in rural communities and urban centers, to addressing health crises like the COVID-19 pandemic, each country needs accurate and reliable data to ensure its population knows where to go for the care they need.
+From delivering primary care in rural communities and urban centers to addressing health crises like pandemics, each country needs accurate and reliable data to plan and deliver quality health services.